khozzy/hugo-blog/content/posts/2024/mautic_k8s/index.md

 **Integration patterns:**

-- **CDC to warehouse**: Use Debezium or similar to stream changes from MySQL to your data warehouse for unified customer analytics
+- **CDC to warehouse**: Use Debezium or similar to stream changes from MariaDB to your data warehouse for unified customer analytics
 - **Real-time scoring**: Tap into the message queue to trigger ML-based lead scoring before Mautic processes the event
 - **Reverse ETL**: Push enriched segments from your warehouse back to Mautic via the API